Children have a lot to learn about managing their own feelings and behaviour, including:

 Caring about caring: what adults can do to promote young children's prosocial skills.
 Hyson, J., Taylor, J. in Young Children, July 2011.

-Kids Matter Families – Information sheets on emotions, friendship, behaviour and other topics.
+Be You Fact Sheets on emotions, friendship, behaviour and other topics.

 Kidspot: Teaching your child resilience